Lichenglong1/postTSInSAR-denoiser/README.md

-# A deep-learning-based denoiser to detect clean time series deformation following an earthquake directly from input noisy TSInSAR, which is applicable if a time series InSAR including more than 16 SAR acquisitions is available.
+# A deep-learning-based denoiser to automatically recover clean time series deformation following an earthquake directly from input noisy TSInSAR, which is applicable if a time series InSAR including more than 16 SAR acquisitions is available.

 # Installation
 ## Basic